back

 Once it has been coded, video game developers are stuck with their core mechanic.

-Instead of asking ourselves how we can use that mechanic to express something, instead of investigating what this mechanic expresses inherently, we are only trying to find out how we can stretch it out as much as possible without boring the player too much.
+we are only trying to find out how we can stretch it out as much as possible without boring the player too much.

-Instead of realising that the tools we have can be used to tell nuanced stories, we use them to create experiences that only allow players to do the same three things for 200 hours.
+we use them to create experiences that only allow players to do the same three things for 200 hours.

 We are building endless systems because computers were made for that.